 Your inventory management software should also allow you to create QR codes and barcodes for unlabeled stock, and enable other team members or employees to access the inventory, too.

 These days, inventory management software tends to work more like an app.
 You can download these apps on your phone or tablet, or use a desktop version.
 That’s great news for anybody who’s not at a desk while taking inventory, or for businesses who stock inventory across multiple locations.

-Sortly, for example, is a top-rated inventory app with both free and low-cost monthly plans.
+Sortly is a top-rated inventory app with both free and low-cost monthly plans.
 You can try the advanced or premium product for free for two weeks, too.
-Just click here to get setup and start your free trial!
+Start your two-week free trial of Sortly today.